A Burger Episode

 So you have to do your extra due diligence and you're just taking years off your life in stress.

-At one point, you know, when we had the hole at the top and the hole at the bottom, the guy was like, you know, if we cut the hole here in the middle and I forgot, it was like a weird scenario where we're in a position where if we don't find water on this cut, then that means the leak is in between the floors, which means we have to start cutting the floor up.
+And at one point, you know, when we had the hole at the top and the hole at the bottom, the guy was like, you know, if we cut the hole here in the middle, And I forgot it was like a weird scenario where we're in a position where if we don't find water on this cut, then that means the leak is in between the floors, which means we have to start cutting the floor up.

 Days of trying to like writing down the time of day it starts to leak so you can figure out what's different about your house.
 That's just, that's just, that's the shitty part of homeownership.

-I can show you one of the photos.
-The fucking photos I took, actually.
+I show you one of the photos.
+The fucking photos I took actually.

 Just so annoying.
 Anyway, don't buy a house.

-Yeah, I mean, did we talk about it on this show where I told you guys about all, like, I had like the same condensation line issue and everything?
+I mean, did we talk about it on this show where I told you guys about all like I had like the same a condensation line issue and everything.
 Yeah.

+Yeah.
 And then when it started again, it was like, nope.
-And so that sink started dripping.

 Yeah.
 And then we were painting last night.